pchanial/python-for-data-scientists/source/ndarray.rst

 :eigh:            Eigenvalues and eigenvectors of a Hermitian matrix
 :eigvals:         Eigenvalues of a square matrix
 :eigvalsh:        Eigenvalues of a Hermitian matrix
+:cond:            Compute the condition number of a matrix
 :qr:              QR decomposition of a matrix
 :svd:             Singular value decomposition of a matrix
 :cholesky:        Cholesky decomposition of a matrix